-PHP Solutions: Dynamic Web Design Made Easy, Second Edition
+PHP Solutions: Dynamic Web Design Made Easy, Third Edition

 What you'll learn

-The second edition of PHP Solutions covers the following topics:
+The third edition of PHP Solutions covers the following topics:

 - Choosing the right software to write PHP code